tupui/batman/doc/settings.rst

 + ``method``: method to create the DoE: *uniform*, *faure*, *halton*, *sobol*, *sobolscramble*, *lhs* (Latin Hypercube Sampling) or *lhsc* (Latin Hypercube  Sampling Centered),
 + ``size``: initial size of the DoE.

 The method used to create the DoE is paramount.
-It ensures that that the physics will be captured correclty all over the domain of interest, see :ref:`space`.
+It ensures that that the physics will be captured correclty all over the domain of interest, see :ref:`Space <space>`.
 All *faure*, *halton* and *sobol* methods are low discrepancy sequences with good filling properties.

 Block 2 - Snapshot provider